Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

 <script src="https://gist.github.com/sfmc-mobilepushsdk/da02ce55ea76aa826a28cb74988b40e4.js"></script>

+### Subscriber Key

+Using Subscriber Key, you can link track cart, track conversion, and other Collect API analytic events with a specific user.
+Subscriber Key is included in the Collect API payload and can contain information such as email address, mobile number, customer number, etc. See <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/features/subscriber-key.html" target="_blank">Updating Subscriber Key</a> for more information.

 ## Accessing PI/Web & Mobile Analytics
 1. To see your new Web and Mobile Analytics, open the Web and Mobile Analytics app within the Marketing Cloud: